 - CO2 geological storage – Studies in Sweden and in the Baltic Sea region

-- Flow in fractured rocks and deep hydrogeological systems
+- Flow and coupled thermo-hydro-mechanical processes in fractured rocks and deep hydrogeological systems

 - Non-Aqueous Phase Liquids